-- a.
-Provide direct access between adjacent neighborhoods or districts - Are further classified as primary collectors or secondary collectors, based on traffic volumes, where: - i.
-Primary collectors accommodate between over 3,000 and 10,000 vehicles - per day; and Secondary Collectors accommodate between 500 and up to 3,000 vehicles - per day Shall be located every 1/4 to 1/2 mile of separation, except in rural areas, as may be specified in the City's Major Thoroughfare Plan
+a.
+Provide direct access between adjacent neighborhoods or districts

+- b.
+Are further classified as primary collectors or secondary collectors, based on traffic volumes, where: - i.
+Primary collectors accommodate over 3,000 vehicles per day; and ii.
+Secondary Collectors accommodate up to 3,000 vehicles per day

+Shall be located every 1/4 to 1/2 mile of separation, except in rural areas, as may be specified in the City's Major Thoroughfare Plan